 Configuration files, such as the image registry configuration, of your cluster to determine incorrect settings and issues that are specific to parameters you set

-Progress and health information of running updates, and the status of any component upgrades
+Progress information of running updates, and the status of any component upgrades

 Details of the platform that OKD is deployed on, such as Amazon Web Services, and the region that the cluster is located in